cristiano-nicolau/UniEvents/README.md

 # UniEvents

 UniEvents is a mobile application designed to streamline the event attendance experience for university students and event coordinators.
 Users can browse upcoming lectures and seminars, access event details, and register for events.
 The app features integrated mapping for easy navigation and digital ticketing for efficient check-ins.
+Click here to sse the demo.

 ## Features